mmacmillan/base-apps/react-webpack-base-app/readme.md

 # Webpack
 https://webpack.js.org/guides/getting-started/

 Webpack is the build-system for the application.
-It is responsible for transpiling the ES5/6 source code into a version readable by all browsers, in addition to doing things like minification, code splitting, tree shaking, and so much more (webpack is awesome)
+It is responsible for transpiling the ES5/6 source code (via babel) into a version readable by all browsers, in addition to doing things like minification, code splitting, tree shaking, and so much more (webpack is awesome)

 ### Webpack Dev Server
 https://webpack.js.org/configuration/dev-server/